pytest-dev/pytest-django/docs/helpers.rst

 by pytest by default, so you will need to use ``-s`` or ``--capture=no`` parameter too.

+And if your live server still keeps acting weird, there is a switch called ``--liveserver-debug`` which drops into debugger in the console whenever traceback occurs in a live server page.

 .. note:: Combining database access fixtures.